Martin Atkinson

-Martin Atkinson (born 31 March 1971) is an English referee coach and retired professional football referee who officiated primarily in the Premier League.
+Martin Atkinson (born 31 March 1971) is an English referee coach and former professional football referee who officiated primarily in the Premier League.
 He is a member of the West Riding County Football Association.

 Atkinson made his first appearance as an official in the Football League as an assistant referee in 1995.
 Since he was promoted to the list of Select Group Referees in 2004 he refereed a number of notable matches, including the FA Community Shield and the finals of the FA Trophy, Football League Cup, FA Cup and UEFA Europa League.
 Atkinson retired from field duties at the end of the 2021–22 season and will coach the select group one referees for Premier League in the 2022–23 season.

 Career

 Atkinson started his refereeing career at the relatively early age of 16 years, as the local team did not have a referee to oversee matches.
 By 1998, he had been promoted to the Football League's list of assistant referees.

 This was followed in 2000 by promotion to the Select Group of assistant referees.
 By December 2002 he was refereeing Football Conference matches, and also refereed the 2003 FA County Youth Cup final.

 At the start of the 2003–04 season, Atkinson joined the national list of referees.
 He had the distinction of not sending off any player from the field of play between August 2004 and October 2005.

 Atkinson made his Premier League officiating debut on 18 September 2004 in a match between Crystal Palace and Manchester City.

 During the three seasons between 2003 and 2006, Atkinson issued only eight red cards in 102 matches, an average of less than 0.08 per game.

 In 2006 Atkinson was appointed to the list of FIFA referees.

 The 2009–10 season saw Atkinson referee 48 matches in English football, his highest tally of appointments in one season to date.

 In September 2010, Atkinson was handed a one-week demotion to the role of fourth official after a time-keeping dispute with Everton manager David Moyes.
 Everton had scored two injury-time goals to make the score 3–3 against Manchester United, but Atkinson then blew his final whistle while Everton were midway through an attack with a chance of a winner.

 On 22 May 2022, Atkinson was in charge of his final Premier league match, between Crystal Palace and Manchester United at Selhurst Park, which also happens to be the ground he made his debut 17 years ago.
 At the time of his retirement, he had refereed 462 games in the Premier league, which is second highest in the competition, after Mike Dean's 560.